A series of single board computers using 68010 and 68030 processors, along with a Unix-like OS that runs on them.

 A website written using the Meteor node.js framework, for playing some card games and tile rummy.
 Play in real time against other human players.
 This project was not fully completed and has a lot of rough edges.
 A demo site may be available at http://games.jabberwocky.ca/

 An IRC bot that primarily logs the chat to text files and makes them available via the web.
 Logarithm also provides some helpful features such as trivia, a decision maker, a calculator, and a system of polling/voting among channel users.
-It's been in use 24/7 since 2002.
+It was in use 24/7 from 2002 until 2021.

 Super Duper Moo